Shuangmiaosaurus

 Shuangmiaosaurus is a genus of herbivorous iguanodontian ornithopod dinosaur which lived in China during the Late Cretaceous Period, about 100 million years ago.

 The type species, Shuangmiaosaurus gilmorei, was named and described by You Hailu, Ji Qiang Li Jinglu and Li Yinxian in 2003.
 The generic name refers to the village of Shuangmiao in Beipiao in Liaoning Province, the site of the discovery.
 The specific name honours the American paleontologist Charles Whitney Gilmore.

 The holotype, specimen LPM 0165, was found in the Sunjiawan Formation dating to the Late Cretaceous (Cenomanian).
-It consists of a partial left upper jaw and lower jaw, including the maxilla, part of the praemaxilla, elements of the lacrimal and the dentary.
+It consists of a partial left upper jaw and lower jaw, including the maxilla, part of the premaxilla, elements of the lacrimal and the dentary.
 It was a rather large ornithopod, estimated at 7.5 m in length and 2.5 t in body mass.